jeffreyleblanc/linux-knowledge/nvim--usage.md

 ## Next To Figure Out

+* use vim shortcuts in sublimetext and/or kate
 * more movement
+    * better movement to end of line
     * half and full page
     * centering on a line
+* insert mode line movements?
 * patterns of saving file changes like emacs does by default
 * improve search skills/docs
     * also how to enter insert mode on a search item